 - Compared to the traditionally-grown white-fleshed sweetpotato, the OFSP has high levels of beta-carotene, which the body converts into vitamin A.

-- Recent research has shown that just 125 grams of an OFSP provides primary school children with over twice the recommended daily allowance of vitamin A.
+- Recent research has shown that just one small root (100-125 grams) of an OFSP provides primary school children with over twice the recommended daily allowance of vitamin A.

 - HKI’s role is to develop educational and social marketing programs, including behavior change communications and other strategies to increase OFSP demand, advocate for OFSP adoption at national and sub-national levels, and provide training and supervision to front-line distributors such as agricultural extension workers, community groups and farmers.